-The Henry’s Fork Foundation (HFF) has become aware of, and is actively investigating, the recent drawdown of Silver Lake in Harriman State Park.
-The sudden lowering of the lake released a large amount of fine sediment downstream into Thurmon Creek and the Third Channel of the Henry’s Fork through the Ranch.
+The Henry’s Fork Foundation (HFF) has become aware of, and is actively investigating, the recent draining of Silver Lake in Harriman State Park.
+The sudden draining of the lake released a large amount of fine sediment downstream into Thurmon Creek and the Third Channel of the Henry’s Fork through the Ranch.

-HFF was not informed before Silver Lake was drawn down.
-Fortunately, our science team was already in Harriman State Park and responded immediately, documenting conditions, collecting samples, and assessing the river as soon as impacts became visible.
+Although HFF was not informed the lake would be drained, our science team responded immediately, documenting conditions, collecting samples, and assessing the river as soon as impacts became visible.

 The worst-case scenario has not happened, thank goodness.
 Based on our observations:

-- We have not seen any dead fish, and trout appear to have moved away from the heaviest sediment.
-(Photos available.)
+- A few 3–12″ Utah chub have been seen belly up, but no other dead fish have been found, and trout appear to have moved away from the heaviest sediment.

 - At the Observation Deck—where turbidity ranged from 35–80 NTU—we saw trout rising and feeding in pockets of clearer water just outside the plume.